 and then email your request to Father Tim at; firstname.lastname@example.org

 Preparation to receive the Sacraments of Reconciliation and Holy Communion begin in first grade.
+Parents are highly encouraged to register their children for religious education at the beginning of first grade.
 Duly prepared children will receive the Sacraments near the end of the school year in second grade.

 CLICK HERE For a brochure about First Holy Communion